 But let’s flip this around and talk about seed types and what you’re looking for.
 So this is the seed that we’re using.
 This is just the brand This is actually a really premium seed.
 This is what they use on sports fields, really high-end areas, golf courses.
 Let’s talk about types.
 So what we normally do and what you’re going to normally want 90% of the Salt Lake Valley probably more, you’re going to want a blend between Kentucky Bluegrass and perennial rye.
 If your lawn looks like this, you get a fair amount of sunlight.
 Definitely go with it.
 80% Kentucky Blue Grass 20% perennial rye.
 In other areas that you might struggle with heavy shade, you might do something different but if your lawn is a typical lawn, it gets several hours of sunlight a day at least.
 Go with this at 20 you’ve got 80% Kentucky Blue 20% perennial rye.
 This is gonna be a long video sorry, Your perennial rye.
 The great thing about that it germinates faster.
 It grows really fast.
 To begin with the germination process, and it’s less susceptible to disease and fungus.
 The Kentucky Bluegrass takes a lot longer so your Kentucky Bluegrass takes up to three weeks to germinate the seeds to start growing.
 Your perennial rye is up to seven days ish.

 So there’s a big advantage of the perennial rye however, the Kentucky Bluegrass creeps it spreads in the rhizomes down in the soil.
 It kind of spreads and creeps itself thickens itself up self-repairs.
 There is a bourbon kind of perennial rye that we use slightly creeps.
 It’s called RPR regenerating perennial rye.
 However, it does not do what Kentucky Bluegrass.
 So Kentucky Bluegrass is awesome because it really self repairs itself.
 So this is a really good blend.
 It’s going to look really well on your lawn.
 They look very similar to most people, you’re not going to notice a difference.
 So if you’re buying a bag, go to an IFA, some sort of a farmer store or seats or please don’t go to I go to Home Depot, Lowe’s, we see it all the time and people really regret it.
-If you have any questions, let us know.
+If you have any questions regarding lawn care or even pest control, let us know.
 Otherwise, I hope you have a good day.